Akunsinu/YouTube-Channel-Archiver-V2/README.md

 ### YouTube API Quota

-The YouTube Data API has a quota of 10,000 units per day.
+The YouTube Data API has a quota of 10,000 units per day **per API key**.
 This application is designed to work within these limits:

 - Fetching channel details: ~3 units
 - Fetching video list: ~1 unit per 50 videos